Skip to content

 United StatesIndia

-Aviation analytics firm Cirium reports 13,000 of 32,000 scheduled flights across the Middle East have been cancelled since Saturday — 40% of all regional air traffic.
-Twenty-four hours earlier, the figure was 1,560 cancellations .
-The increase is nearly tenfold.
-Ben Gurion Airport is closed and not expected to reopen before next week.
-The UAE has partially reopened with limited service.
+Aviation analytics firm Cirium reports 13,000 of 32,000 scheduled flights have been cancelled across the Middle East region since Saturday — 40% of all regional air traffic, up nearly tenfold from the 1,560 cancellations reported 24 hours earlier.

 The reported death toll at the girls' school in Minab has reached 180, all aged 7 to 12.
 Seventy-two hours after the strike, no independent forensic investigation has been conducted or permitted by any party.